-The most successful solutions to managing excessive aquatic vegetation include using chemicals, grass carp or a combination of both.
+The most successful solutions to managing excessive aquatic vegetation include using chemicals, grass carp or tilapia, or a combination of both.
 If the pond or lake has expansive areas of shallow water, then controlling vegetation is going to be a continuous battle.
 In this case we usually recommend stocking triploid (sterile) grass carp at densities of up to 7 per acre.

 If the lake has a good depth profile where most of it is 4 foot deep or deeper, than we typically use chemical control.
 After the plants are eradicated, we then focus on maintaining a plankton bloom to shade out any further growth.